JuWu-19/Web-based-Digital-Sampling-Assistant/README.md

 ---

 #### 📈 **Overview**
-## Snapshot of the Welcome Message
+## Workflow overview of the digital sampling assistant

 <img src="IMG/dsa_diagram_1.png" alt="Snapshot of the Welcome Message" width="30%"/>
 We've unified numerous water sampling processes into a single, slick, automated workflow.
 Imagine an ecosystem where software and platforms come together to offer web-based services for efficient water sampling.
 Want a bird's eye view?
 Feast your eyes on the below: